 Your cartridge specific shell holder is used to insert the cartridges into the machine.
-Provided is a brass grip which attached to the shell holder to make it more comfortable to use.
+A custom brass grip for standard shell holders is provided with each annealer.
+This attaches to the shell holder to make it more comfortable to use.
 Insert the shell holder lug end into the grip and tighten the collet.
+The 50 BMG pilot grip is threaded and insulated to prevent heating.
+It is sold separately.

 Shell holders not supplied.
 All common brands of standard shell holders as used in reloading presses will fit into the brass grip.
 We get the best results with Redding EZ feed, in particular if using the AMP MATE auto feeder.
 50 Cal shell holder brass grip sold separately.

-With the correct program and pilot loaded in the machine annealing can now commence.
+With the correct pilot fitted, and the correct Standard program or AZTEC code loaded in the machine annealing can now commence.
 Place a cartridge into the shell holder/grip combination and insert the cartridge into the pilot.
-Make sure the face of the shell holder is mated square to the face of the pilot (Figure 9).
+Make sure the face of the shell holder is mated square to the face of the pilot.

 Placing the thumb over the gap in the shell holder during insertion and removal prevents the case falling out during use.

 Once the annealing cycle has ended, remove the case promptly from the machine and into your chosen heat proof tray.

 For best results let annealed cases cool down without assistance.
 Quenching in water is not necessary.